Are winter tires worth it? The simple answer is yes.

 3. ABS, traction control and stability control aren't as useful as you think in winter conditions

-These are great features on your vehicle, especially anti-look brakes and electronic stability control, but they don't make any real difference if they don't have the right tires for the conditions.
+These are great vehicle features, especially anti-look brakes and electronic stability control, but they don't make any real difference without the right tires for the conditions.

 ABS will brake your vehicle as much as possible no matter the condition of your tires and ESC will go a step further and selectively brake your wheels to prevent spinning as you slide.
 In order for them to save lives they need tires that provide all possible advantages for the different conditions.